alexdotrud/floristry_school_project/README.md

 - Navigation links are on the right side, providing quick access to essential pages:

     * Home – Leads to the main page, where users can learn about the floristry school.
-    * Courses – Scrolls to the courses section on the home page, showcasing available floristry courses.
+    * Courses – Scrolls to the courses section on the Home page, showcasing available floristry courses.
-    * Gallery – Directs users to the gallery page, where they can explore floral creations by students.
+    * Gallery – Directs users to the Gallery page, where they can explore floral creations by students.
     * Contacts – Scrolls to the contact section on the home page, allowing users to find contact information.
     * Sign Up – A distinct button-styled link that stands out, leading to the sign-up page for new students.